Communication

 Vocalization

-Unlike bears in movies with dubbed-in soundtracks, bears do not usually vocalize.
+Bears do not frequently vocalize.
 When the need arises, they communicate with grunts by expelling air in different ways, or with a resonant “voice.”
 Bears use the same vocalizations and body language toward people that they do toward each other, and knowing those sounds can help people react appropriately to bears they encounter.
-Click here to listen to black bear sounds.

 The next level is expelling air (blowing) in various patterns associated with some body language as described above and usually with a narrowing of the muzzle and a protruding upper lip.
 These are basically expressions of fear, nervousness and apprehension.
 The bear usually retreats after it makes this sound.

-The highest intensity vocalizations are expressed with their human-like voice, which they use to express a range of emotions.
-The black bear’s resonant “voice” is reserved for strong emotions and is seldom used except by a males fighting over a mate or a female defending her cub from a male.
-But, cubs will also readily scream in distress, whine when approaching their mother or give a tremulous hum when nursing or comfortably warm.
+The highest intensity vocalizations they use to express a range of emotions.
+The bear’s resonant “voice” is reserved for strong emotions and is seldom used except by a males fighting over a mate or a female defending her cub from a male.
+But cubs will also readily scream in distress, whine when approaching their mother or give a tremulous hum when nursing or comfortably warm.

 A mother black bear can send her cubs scampering up a tree with a single huff, and then when the danger has passed, a few grunts summon the cubs down again.